mattrips/scratchPad/Protocol Conformance.md

 Static dispatch of non-required implementations….

+Invocation ...  whether the invocation is directly on an instance of the type or through an existential container holding an instance of the type.

 Another key factor to understand is whether a given call actually invokes the protocol system, which factor is discussed at ____, below.

 (or a set of protocols in an inheritance relationship)